Read a real approved petition. Then write yours.

 All 8 O-1A criteria, explained.

-What USCIS actually looks for, what counts as evidence, and what tends to get rejected.
+What USCIS looks for, what counts as evidence, and what tends to get rejected.

 Criterion 6